6th Kentucky Volunteer Infantry U.S.

 Courtesy of Pete Moore (copyrighted)

-Quartermaster Michael Billing, one of original organizers of the regiment
+Quartermaster Michael Billing, a native of Germany, one of original organizers of the regiment

 Photo from the Louisville Anzeiger